-The Highway Equivalent Single Axle Loading or ESAL Reports are prepared by Alberta Transportation for the use of consultants undertaking pavement designs for Alberta Transportation.
+We prepare the Highway Equivalent Single Axle Loading (ESAL) Reports for consultants undertaking pavement designs for Alberta Transportation.

 Normally the turning movement studies performed to determine truck percentages are done in the summer months.
 There are unique circumstances when these counts are done in winter months on known resource roads, which may distort the average annual ESAL on the road.
 Users are cautioned on using these ESAL values for pavement design.

 ESAL values in the history reports may fluctuate from year to year.
 The purpose of the ESAL history reports is to allow the consultants undertaking the pavement designs to evaluate the reasonableness of the present ESAL value.

 The reports present statistical information on traffic volumes, vehicle classification, travel and ESALs on Alberta's Highway Network.
 These statistics are given as weighted averages over entire highways, control sections and traffic control sections.
 These statistics are estimated from data collected for Alberta Transportation by its contractors.